mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

 ## The Racket Conversion: One File and a Namespace

+Dear reader, I had many problems with the Racket conversion, and most were solved using the fallowing hack that someday I will rewrite:

 The original OPS5-in-Scheme code was split across six files: a compatibility layer, the top-level commands, the LHS compiler, the Rete network, the RHS actions, and the literalize support.
 A driver loaded them in order into a namespace.

 The Racket version keeps that structure but ships it as one file, `OPS5_all.rkt`.
-The six pieces sit inside a string, separated by section markers, and the driver writes that string to a temporary file and loads it into a dedicated namespace.
+The six parts now "live" in this single string, separated by section markers, and the driver writes that string to a temporary file and loads it into a dedicated namespace.
 Here is how the file sets that up.

 ```scheme
 #lang racket